beartype/numerary/docs/whytho.md

 So simple!
 We’re done, right?
 Not quite.
-We find that the runtime works well, but we’re Mypy errors.
+We find that the runtime works well, but there are Mypy errors.

 ``` python
 >>> deep_thought_typed(1.0)  # this is fine ...